.

 Hickey, Conor, and Myles Allen.
 "Carbon Storage Portfolios for the Transition to Net Zero."
-Working Paper (2024)
+Revise and Resubmit at Joule (2025)

 Hickey, Conor, and Myles Allen.
 "Economics of Enhanced Methane Oxidation Relative to Carbon Dioxide Removal."
 Environmental Research Letters 19, no. 4043 (2024).